controlm/self-conversion-api-quickstart/README.md

 ### The Demo Tool Conversion example includes:

 * __SampleData__ - A folder that holds demo tool sample Input Data in XML format that we want to convert to Control-M data.
-* __MappingLogic.txt__ - The mapping logic used for conversion in this sample, from the demo tool sample input data to Control-M data.
+* __MappingLogic.xlsx__ - The mapping logic used for conversion in this sample, from the demo tool sample input data to Control-M data.
 * __ConversionRules.json__ - The Demo Tool Conversion Rules json file that contains the Self Converion rules code.
 * __ControlM_Result.xml__ - The Control-M data created by the Self Converion when converting the Demo tool sample data using the Demo Tool conversion rules.